 Huey/Cobra Helicopter Rides

 Fly back in time with the men and machines that were there!
 The Army Aviation Heritage Foundation will be providing rides once again at this year’s show.
-For an $100 donation, spectators can climb on board a UH-1H “Huey”.
-Riders fly with a veteran pilot for eight to ten minutes.
+For an $110 donation, spectators can climb on board a UH-1H “Huey”.
+Riders fly with up to 10 passengers and a veteran pilot for about ten minutes.
 For an even more intense ride, spectators can ride in an AH-1F Cobra attack helicopter.
-A seven to eight minute ride in the Cobra costs $400 and a 13 to 14 minute ride costs $600.
+A 10 minute solo ride costs $625.
 Rides are on a first come, first serve basis.
 No advance reservations are accepted.
 Rides begin promptly at 9 am when gates open and end at 6 pm when gates close.
 Rides will be paused when the military performers are flying.
 Certain age, health, and weight restrictions may apply.

 DID YOU KNOW?